 We had an awesome time at our second Mega Shambucks party!
 Thank you to Mrs. Oliver, the Student Council, and all of the volunteers to helped us celebrate!

 Mar.
 18-22, 2019

 Monday: *Math p.
 583-584 *Spelling Unit 26 ABC order

 Wednesday: *Math p.
 591-592 *Spanish due Thurs. *Elementary band students bring instruments Thurs.
 Thursday: *Math p.
 595-596 *Art journal due Fri.

 Friday: *No homework

-This month in Religion we will continue our study of the Beatitudes.
-We will learn how following these tenets in conjunction with the Commandments helps us to lead better Christian lives.
-As we continue through Lent, we will also look at the events leading up to Easter Sunday and their importance to our faith.
+This month we will begin the Beatitudes.
+We will learn how following these tenets in conjunction with the Commandments helps us to lead better lives.

-In Math this month, we will learn the rules for divisibility and how they relate to fractions.
-We will learn how to compare and find equivalent fractions; how to add, subtract, and multiply them; and how to put them into simplest form.
+In Math this month, we will focus on fractions.
+We will learn to add, subtract and multiply them; find equivalent fractions; and compare fractions that have been put into simplest form.